100 countries with highest GDP per capita

 - GDP: $12.7 billion (#149 among all countries)

 Fiji's economy is primarily based on two things: tourism and agriculture.
 Local subsistence farmers grow crops such as copra, cocoa, kava, taro, pineapples, cassava, and bananas.

 - GDP per capita: $14,496 (5.1% 2009-2019 annual growth)

 - GDP: $41.4 billion (#116 among all countries)

 A 6.4 magnitude hurricane that ripped through Albania in 2019 was the country’s deadliest since 1979.
 To help with recovery efforts, around $1.2 billion was contributed from various global financial institutions and countries.
 That hurricane, along with the detrimental effects of COVID-19, have put undue strain on Albania’s economy.

 - GDP per capita: $15,041 (0.5% 2009-2019 annual growth)

 - GDP: $150.8 billion (#74 among all countries)

-Azerbaijan’s 2020 GDP is expected to contract in 2020 amid COVID-19 and a dropoff in oil prices.
+Azerbaijan’s 2020 GDP contracted in 2020 amid COVID-19 and a dropoff in oil prices, but is forecast to grow through 2025.
 The country’s economic growth in 2019 of 2.2% represented the country’s best financial year in half a decade.

 You may also like: Quiz: Do you know the country these companies are from?